nicolvisser/nicolvisser/README.md

 - 👋 Hi, I’m Nicol Visser.
-- 👨‍🎓 I’m currently in my first year of an Electronic Engineering Masters at Stellenbosch Unversity
+- 👨‍🎓 I’m currently pursuing a Master's degree in Electronic Engineering at Stellenbosch Unversity
-- 📚 My research is on low resource deep learning models for speech processing.
+- 📚 My research is on finding low bitrate discrete representations for speech that can be used for generative spoken language modelling.
 - 📫 Contact me via nicolvisser@yahoo.com or vissernicol@gmail.com